Parkinson's UK calls on NHS England to prioritise mental health

 Parkinson's UK has joined 16 other charities calling on NHS England to prioritise mental health as part of their long term plan.

-NHS England are currently working on their plan which will set the priorities and direction of healthcare for England over the next ten years.
+NHS England are currently working on their plan which will set the priorities and direction of healthcare for England over the next 10 years.

 People with Parkinson's can experience a number of mental health problems including psychosis, impulsive and compulsive behaviours, hallucinations, anxiety and depression.

-A report 'Mental health matters too' by the All-Party Parliamentary Group on Parkinson's found that people with Parkinson's' mental health is often overlooked and neglected.
+A report 'Mental health matters too' by the All-Party Parliamentary Group on Parkinson's found that the mental health of people with Parkinson's is often overlooked and neglected.

-The Mental Health Policy Group, made up of England's leading mental health organisations, have produced alongside partner organisations, including Parkinson's UK, a set 7 principles for mental health that should underpin and inform the NHS Long Term Plan.
-These principles are:
+The Mental Health Policy Group, made up of England's leading mental health organisations, has produced a set of 7 principles for mental health that should underpin and inform the NHS Long Term Plan.
+These have been produced alongside partner organisations, including Parkinson's UK.

 - The next decade must see real parity of esteem for mental health delivered – we want to see mental health valued as much as physical health.